READY TO #FLICKTHESWITCH

 Ashwagandha’s benefits go far beyond just regulating cortisol rhythms.
 Researchers at Chhatrapati Shahuji Maharaj Medical University in India carried out a 3-month study in 75 males supplementing with Ashwagandha root extract.
 After the study period testosterone levels had increased by upwards of 40% compared to baseline values.

 Producing healthy amounts of testosterone is crucial for mood and vitality.
 Contrarily, low testosterone production is associated with depression and lack of motivation.
 It’s worth noting that Ashwagandha helps to regulate sex hormones in men and women.
 It will not cause individuals testosterone to increase if their levels are not already low for their body.
 Therefore, women can use Ashwagandha without concern.

 And there’s plenty more research-backed evidence behind Ashwagandha use, including:

 The tricky part is finding the best Ashwagandha to supplement with.

 Read on as this article details which Ashwagandha supplement is best in terms of efficacy and potency, and how it can help reduce your stress and anxiety.

-Since the Ashwaganda contained in Adrenal Switch™ contains a high concentration of withanolides, a smaller total dose is needed to achieve therapeutic effects than weaker, generic Ashwagandha extracts.
+You want an extract that is standardised to withanolides.
+Therefore, a smaller total dose is needed to achieve therapeutic effects than weaker, generic Ashwagandha extracts.